Best daily deals

 Since taking over Beats in 2014, Apple continues to develop its own audio products while refining the Beats brand.
 That means sometimes Apple is competing against, well, Apple—the original Apple AirPods Pro and Beats Studio Buds wrestle in the same true wireless earbud arena.
 Both sets of true wireless earbuds offer a tray of ear tips and active noise cancellation (ANC).
 Each headset is more expensive than your typical consumer earphones, but they’re pretty close in price to each other, especially with recent AirPods Pro price drops.

 This article compares the Beats Studio Buds to the Apple AirPods Pro (1st generation), which can now frequently be found on sale for around the same price.
-We also have a full review of the newer Apple AirPods Pro (2nd generation).
+We also also have a full review of the newer Apple AirPods Pro (2nd generation), and a breakdown of the Beats Studio Buds Plus vs Apple AirPods Pro (2nd generation).

-Editor’s note: this post was updated on June 6, 2023, to add mention of the new Beats Studio Buds Plus.
+Editor’s note: this post was updated on July 19, 2024, to add mention of the new Beats Solo Buds, as well as some comparisons between newer Beats and Apple models.

 You can watch our Beats Studio Buds video review here: